12 scenic Central Coast walks to take you from the bush to the sand

 Difficulty: Moderate – Difficult

-Details: You can start this coastal walk from either Bateau Bay picnic area or the gate at the top of Cromarty Hill Road in Forresters Beach.
+Details: You can start this coastal walk from either the Bateau Bay picnic area or the gate at the top of Cromarty Hill Road in Forresters Beach.

 The track traces clifftops, with sweeping views of the Pacific Ocean and epic whale-watching vantage points.
-You’ll walk through native scrub, past blackbutts and under spotted gums, and during spring the landscape is dotted with wildflowers including flannel flowers and ground orchids.
+You’ll walk through native scrub, past blackbutts and under spotted gums, and during spring, the landscape is dotted with wildflowers, including flannel flowers and ground orchids.
 It’s a pretty walk that covers sandy ground, pathways and staircases, with some steep sections.

 Along the way, Crackneck Lookout is a great place to take a break and enjoy a picnic.
 Keep your eye out for whales and dolphins and watch the paragliders take flight when conditions are right.